In recent times, there’s a lot of interest in low carb diets, and more people are starting them every day.

 However, for some people, it’s tough knowing what a low carb shopping list should look like.

-Over this article, we’ll take a look at the best foods to eat on an LCHF diet, and also some information on how to optimize health.
+Over this article, we’ll take a look at the best foods to eat and also some information on how to optimize health.

 But first, the basics.